MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 ### Private messages and public messages from Facebook Pages and Twitter not always acquired

 In some cases, private messages and public messages from Facebook Pages and Twitter are not acquired in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
 This can happen when a message was written in a non-supported language of [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] or if the language was not detected at all.

-## Localization - known issues

-### Localization of map labels is not available for Greek

-The Bing Maps embedded in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] do not support localization of map labels for Greek.

 ## General known issues